TYPO3-Documentation/t3docs-wiki-migration/output_pages/Multidomain.rst

 Be sure to make sure that you don't enter the domain with http:// or / as it will not work.
-For example the website http://www.example.com/ should be entered as www.example.com and http://test.example.com [outdated link] should be entered as test.example.com
+For example the website http://www.example.com/ should be entered as www.example.com and http://test.example.com [not available anymore] should be entered as test.example.com

 STEP 3 - Typoscripting
 ======================